Share on Facebook Share on LinkedIn Share through WhatsApp Share on Twitter Share on Pinterest Share on Email Link to RSS Feed

 UNESCO World Heritage Status

-In 1980, a selection of Asante traditional buildings was inscribed on the UNESCO World Heritage List , raising global awareness of their cultural and historical importance.
-This prestigious recognition has led to increased funding and technical support for the conservation and restoration of these buildings.
+In 1980, a selection of Asante traditional buildings was included in the UNESCO World Heritage List , raising global awareness of their cultural and historical importance.
+This prestigious recognition has generated increased funding and technical support for ongoing conservation and restoration initiatives.

 Local Community Involvement